yklee1013/Design/README.md

 #Design Practices#

-> This is a repo that has all my AI/PS practice works.
-Preview can be found below.
-I followed some tutorial from different places, so do feel free to download them and enjoy the reengineering!
+> This is a repo that has most of my AI/PS practice works.
+Being a CS major and a designer is not mutually exclusive.

 ### Xmas_Lights.ai